 5. Don’t sleep on your organic opportunities.

 At IMA, we incessantly scan our clients’ feeds for for High-performing Organic Posts — or, what we call a “HOPs.”
 These are posts that naturally perform one- or two-standard deviations above the mean.
 If your followers are engaging that strongly with a post, we know with statistical confidence that a targeted “lookalike” audience will do likewise.
 So when a post HOPs, you can safely put some media behind it — knowing you’ll get a strong return on that spend.

 Any of these tips can help your organization increase reach and engagement on LinkedIn, grow your follower base, and give you a stronger return on your media spend.
-So give them due consideration as you start planning your brand’s 2022 social media marketing strategy.
+So give them due consideration as you start evolving your brand’s social media marketing strategy.

 Or, if you’d like to do a deeper strategic dive with our content and media leaders, please reach out to us today.